Zurc/node-breaktime/README.md

 This is a basic node app you can run from your terminal

 It will open a tab in your browser and play a video to remind you to stand and walk around periodically.
-You can set which video and the period of time
+You can set which video and the period of time between brakes

 Clone this repo to a folder in your computer and cd into that folder